Tornikeramazashvili/algorithms/README.md

 ## Folders and Files Sequence

-**1. Big O Notation**: This folder contains resources related to Big 0 notation, including explanations and examples.
+**1. Big O Notation**: This folder contains resources related to Big O notation, including explanations and examples.

-- **timeComplexity.js**: This file explores the concept of time complexity in greater detail, explaining how the runtime of an algorithm increases as the size of the input increases.
-It includes examples with different time complexities.
+- **timeComplexity.js**: This file Explains how execution time grows with input size, with examples of different time complexities.

-- **spaceComplexity.js**: This file explains space complexity, discussing how much additional memory is needed to run the code.
-It includes examples of primitives and reference types, highlighting their space requirements and differences.
+- **spaceComplexity.js**: This file Discusses memory usage of algorithms and compares space requirements for various data types.

+- **logarithm.js**: This file Describes logarithmic growth and how it affects algorithm efficiency, including examples of logarithmically increasing time complexities.